brimoran/RDataViz/1 General R Tips.md

 One of the big advantages of using R to produce dataviz is the consistency that can be achieved from one plot to the next.

-I would suggest using two (and only two) aspect ratios depending on the plot and the context in which it will be viewed:
+I would suggest using three aspect ratios depending on the plot and the context in which it will be viewed:

-* 16:9
+* 16:10
 * 4:3
+* square

-A 16:9 aspect ratio tends to work well for plots to be included within a document and also for presentations.
+A 16:10 aspect ratio tends to work well for plots to be included within a document and also for presentations.

 A 4:3 aspect ratio works well for plots that will be viewed full-screen on a tablet which is common in a corporate setting.